luezoidtechnologies/laravel-core/readme.md

 Let's start with creating a simple **Minions** CRUD.

 We have sample [migration](examples/migrations/2020_04_24_175321_create_minions_table.php) for table `minions`, model [`Minion`](/examples/Models/Minion.php), controller [`MinionController`](/examples/Controllers/MinionController.php) and repository [`MinionRepository`](/examples/Repositories/MinionRepository.php).
 Add these files into your application & adjust the namespaces accordingly.
-Then create a Route resource as below and we are all ready:
+Then create a Route resource as below in [`routes/api.php`](examples/routes/api.php) and we are all ready:

     Route::resource('minions', 'MinionController', ['parameters' => ['minions' => 'id']]);
 Assuming your local server is running on port: 7872, try hitting REST endpoints as below: